 Rocky subtidal and intertidal communities

-I recently collaborated in an NSERC strategic project with Ladd Johnson (Université Laval) on the balance between urchin consumption and kelp production in the St. Lawrence maritime estuary and northern Gulf of Saint Lawrence in which my lab focused on urchin recruitment.
-I am currently collaborating with Nova Mieszkowska (Marine Biological Association of the UK) and Nessa O’Connor (Queen’s University Belfast) to examine southern species of topshell snails whose distributions in the rocky intertidal zone are shifting northwards in the UK due to climate change.
-I am using mesocosm experiments to examine the effects of winter extreme temperatures on topshells and the interactions between topshells and other grazing species.
+I collaborated in an NSERC strategic project with Ladd Johnson (Université Laval) on the balance between urchin consumption and kelp production in the St. Lawrence maritime estuary and northern Gulf of Saint Lawrence in which my lab focused on urchin recruitment.
+I have also collaborated with Nova Mieszkowska (Marine Biological Association of the UK) and Nessa O’Connor (Queen’s University Belfast) to examine southern species of topshell snails whose distributions in the rocky intertidal zone are shifting northwards in the UK due to climate change.
+We used mesocosm experiments to examine the effects of winter extreme temperatures on topshells and the interactions between topshells and other grazing species.

 Research in my lab has demonstrated that events that occur shortly after the settlement of larvae can be crucial, and that both mortality and dispersal affect recruitment of juveniles.
 On mudflats, graduate students in my lab have been studying patterns of abundance and distribution, dispersal, and mortality of the soft shell clam.
 Recently, we have examined the effect of pH and carbonate saturation on recruitment of soft shell clams.